 In President Biden’s first year in office, the Biden-Harris Administration has implemented an industrial strategy to revitalize domestic manufacturing, create good-paying American jobs, strengthen American supply chains, and accelerate the industries of the future.
 These policies have spurred an historic recovery in manufacturing, adding 642,000 manufacturing jobs since 2021.
 Companies are investing in America again, bringing good-paying manufacturing jobs back home.
 The construction of new manufacturing facilities has increased 116 percent over last year.

 Today, President Biden will sign into law the bipartisan CHIPS and Science Act of 2022, which will build on this progress, making historic investments that will poise U.S. workers, communities, and businesses to win the race for the 21st century.
 It will strengthen American manufacturing, supply chains, and national security, and invest in research and development, science and technology, and the workforce of the future to keep the United States the leader in the industries of tomorrow, including nanotechnology, clean energy, quantum computing, and artificial intelligence.
-The CHIPs and Science Act makes the smart investments so that American to compete in and win the future.
+The CHIPS and Science Act makes the smart investments so that Americans can compete in and win the future.